wiamadnan/RLHF/README.md

 ## Experiments
-we used a `distilbert/distilbert-base-uncased` as our rewrad model, for gpu issues futue works could try larger models as GPT2 for exqmple, we trained the reward model on only a fraction of the data since the whole training takes severel hours (10 hours), and we were also constrained by ressources, for training the LM using the reward model, we needed to truncanate the queries for gpu issues we take only the first 2 - 8 tokens randomly, we have less representive queries, reducing the batch size to 1 or2 couldnt solve our problems, we couldnt achieve representative results but we could build a working and parametribale pipeline.

-In our experiments, we employed distilbert/distilbert-base-uncased as our reward model.
+In our experiments, we employed `distilbert/distilbert-base-uncased` as our reward model.
 Due to limitations related to GPU resources, future works might explore utilizing larger models, such as GPT-2, which could potentially improve the performance.

 - **Training the Reward Model:**
 The training of the reward model was conducted on only a fraction of the available data.
 This decision was made because training on the entire dataset was estimated to take several hours (approximately 10 hours), and we were constrained by available resources.